kyberdrb/arch_linux_installation_guide/README.md

 # Arch Linux Installation

-# TODO move this guide in a separate repo
 # TODO for all files mentioned in this guide create separate files under directories corresponding to their place in the system

 # TODO more headings for easier referencing and navigation

 ## Create a bootable Arch Linux USB